Shiratamako is a glutinous rice flour (sweet rice flour) made from mochigome, Japanese short-grain glutinous rice.

 What Is Shiratamako

-Shiratamako, literally “white jade powder,” is a white flour made of glutinous/sweet rice.
-It’s an ingredient in mochi and many wagashi.
+Shiratamako, literally “white jade powder,” is a white powder made of glutinous/sweet rice.
+It’s an ingredient in mochi and many wagashi desserts.

 Difference between Shiratamako and Mochiko